patrickceg/docker-ccminer/README.md

 ### Usage example

-assuming you are running as root or as a user that is part of the _docker_ group):
+Assuming you are running as root or as a user that is part of the _docker_ group):

-`nvidia-docker run --rm patrickceg/ccminer:cuda9 ccminer -a lyra2v2 -o stratum+tcp://imaginedpool.doesnotexist.net:1234 -u myuser.w1 -p x`
+`nvidia-docker run --rm patrickceg/ccminer ccminer -a lyra2v2 -o stratum+tcp://imaginedpool.doesnotexist.net:1234 -u myuser.w1 -p x`

 This example mines with the settings: